 In addition to the Madison and Yellowstone Rivers, the Blackfoot and the Clarkfork in western Montana are known for their great salmon fly hatches.
 Each of these rivers offers a unique fishing experience, and anglers can expect to catch a variety of fish species during the salmon fly hatch.

-Salmon Fly Patterns and Selection
+Salmon Fly Patterns and Selections

 Leave a Reply